 In consulation with the categorical clinical competency committees, resident performance is evaluated at least two times per year.

 Resident Performance is evaluated using the six competencies as defined in the

 Practice-based Learning and Improvement

 Interpersonal and Communication Skills

-Tools used to assess competence include, but are not limited to, one or more of the following methods:
+Tools used to assess competence may include one or more of the following methods:

 Mini Clinical Exercises, staff/patient/resident peers Surveys, In-patient/Out-patient case presentations, Quality Improvement exercises, Clinical performance ratings, OSCE, review of procedure logs, unsolicited written or verbal feedback, In-training examination, computer based training, chart reviews, and practice/billing audits.

 A formal review of the resident’s performance will be discussed with each resident individually at least two times a year (three times a year for PGY1 residents) by the Med-Peds Program Director.
 The resident’s file is reviewed with the resident by the Program Director during this scheduled meeting.
 A narrative assessment will be placed in the resident’s file following each such meeting.
 Both specialty boards receive a yearly summative evaluation.